Line 3 Scarborough: Revitalization and expansion

 In 2006, a study was completed on the prospects of the Scarborough line.
-It recommended upgrading the line to handle larger ART Mark II vehicles, at a cost of $190 million (in 2006 dollars) with an eight-month service suspension for the upgrade and to purchase $170 million of new rolling stock.
+It recommended upgrading the line to handle larger Innovia Metro Mark II vehicles, at a cost of $190 million (in 2006 dollars) with an eight-month service suspension for the upgrade and to purchase $170 million of new rolling stock.
 Rebuilding the curve in the tunnel north of Ellesmere station would have been required to accommodate Mark II cars.
 (According to transit advocate Steve Munro, the need to rebuild the tunnel was discovered after the $190 million upgrade estimate was made.)
-The TTC Board approved the recommended plan for the upgrades on August 30, 2006, but later cancelled the plans.
+The TTC board approved the recommended plan for the upgrades on August 30, 2006, but later cancelled the plans.
 Extending Line 2 Bloor–Danforth, either along the current route or along a different alignment directly to Scarborough Centre station, was not considered cost-effective or justifiable.

 In November 2015, transportation consultant and University of Toronto professor emeritus Richard Soberman argued that it would be vastly cheaper and faster to buy new Line 3 vehicles than to replace Line 3 with an extension of Line 2 northeast from Kennedy station.
 He felt the cost savings would be great enough to overcome difficulties such as the incompatibility of Mark II cars with the existing line geometry and the extra cost of building a fully separated right-of-way to Sheppard Avenue, where Line 3 could connect with either a proposed extension of Line 4 Sheppard or the Sheppard East LRT.